Back

 • To provide interns with a thorough foundation in the basic skills of psychological assessment.

-We believe that knowledge and awareness of oneself is essential to the professional development and competency of mental health professionals.
+Our training program operates upon the worldview that the work we do as psychologists is deeply important and that it is a privilege be able to do such meaningful work.
+As such, it is necessary that we do our jobs well, as psychologists, interns, and trainers alike.
+We believe that knowledge and awareness of oneself is essential to doing said jobs well.
 As such, we value self-reflection, authenticity, and curiosity in our practice as well as in our interns.
 Training staff are responsible for modeling such awareness and use of self and creating a safe environment in which reflection and disclosure on the interns’ part is accessible and supported.
+Interns are expected to approach supervision, training seminars, and their clinical work with a solid foundation of curiosity about themselves and a commitment to growing as people and clinicians.

 Internship Training Opportunities